 In 1932 Urey founded the Journal of Chemical Physics and served as its editor between 1932 and 1940.

 When the United States took the decision to build an atomic bomb, one of the men clearly destined to take part was Harold Urey.
 To make a bomb, isotopes of uranium would need to be separated and nobody knew more about isotope separation than Urey.

 In May 1941 he was appointed to the important S-1 Executive Committee.
 By late 1943 he had over 700 people working for him on a project to separate uranium’s isotopes by gaseous diffusion.
 By early 1945 Urey had been driven to a state of nervous exhaustion by the work and a bad political atmosphere from people working both above and below him.
 He handed control of the project to Ray Crist.
 Urey was awarded the Medal for Merit for his work on the project.
 Before and during the war he also played a large part in helping Jewish scientists escape from areas of Europe that were under Nazi control.

 Paleoclimate Studies: Discovering Temperatures Million of Years Ago

 In 1945 Urey became Professor of Chemistry at the University of Chicago’s Institute for Nuclear Studies.

-In late 1946 he realized that not only scientists could enrich isotopes, natural process could also do it.
+In late 1946 he realized that natural process could produced isotope-enriched matter.

 Creatures such as shellfish, whose shells were formed from carbonates, tended to favor the oxygen-18 isotope over the more common oxygen-16 isotope in building their shells.
 Moreover, the ratio of these oxygen isotopes in the shell depended on the average temperature when the shell was made.